-- Prayer elicits the body’s relaxation response, calming the body and mind while eliciting feelings of gratitude, hope and comfort
+- Prayer elicits the body’s relaxation response, calming the body and mind while evoking feelings of gratitude, hope and comfort

 - Regularly attending religious services may increase lifespan

-- Spending time outside has a number of physical and mental benefits, including lower stress levels, reduced inflammation, improved concentration, boosted creativity and even a stronger immune system
+- Spending time outside has several physical and mental benefits, including lower stress levels, reduced inflammation, improved concentration, boosted creativity and even a stronger immune system

 - Listening to music can decrease stress, improve mood, lower levels of anxiety and increase relaxation